ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 Read the README.txt for details

-> ./generic_client test/device/1/double_scalar,giacomo:ai1,test/device/1/double_spectrum_ro
+> ./qumbia-client test/device/1/double_scalar,giacomo:ai1,test/device/1/double_spectrum_ro

-starts the generic_client and performs readings on the two Tango attributes specified and the Epics PV giacomo:ai1
+starts the qumbia-client and performs readings on the two Tango attributes specified and the Epics PV giacomo:ai1

-> make install copies the generic_client binary file into INSTALL_ROOT/bin.
-See generic_client.pro
+> make install

+copies the qumbia-client binary file into INSTALL_ROOT/bin.
+See qumbia-client.pro

+If the library has been installed with the *scripts/cubuild.sh* procedure, the command

+> cumbia client test/device/1/double_scalar,giacomo:ai1,test/device/1/double_spectrum_ro

+will start the client

 #### 8b. qumbiaprojectwizard: create a new Qt + cumbia project with a graphical interface.